 - Size: 9.6 fl. oz.

 - NDC: 73333-285-01

 - Lot numbers: SAA21, SAA24, SAA27, SAA22, SAA23, SAA29, SAA26, SAA28, SAA25, SAA32, SAA55, SAA56, SAA44, SAA60

 All individuals who have recalled Heal the World products should immediately stop using them and return them to the place of purchase.

-Learn more about hand sanitizers ConsumerLab's article about coronavirus and disinfection
+Learn more about hand sanitizers in ConsumerLab's article about coronavirus and disinfection.

 For more information, use the link below.